 “This was all new technology of the day,” says Trulaske.
 “We didn’t have the sophisticated test labs we have today, but we did have business in Puerto Rico.
 The idea was to build and ship the glass door prototypes there and if they worked in the hot and humid climate with corrosive salt in the air, they would work anywhere.
-The plan was a success and sales flourished there and in
+The plan was a success and sales flourished there and in the Caribbean.

 It was revolutionary – taking a horizontal and turning it into a vertical glass door unit that could be more easily accessed by consumers and displayed the product better.
 This would also mark the start of True’s international expansion that would later grow, thanks to Steve.
 Foodservice was next.

 In the early 1970s, after Steve’s older brother Robert Trulaske, Jr. graduated from his father’s alma mater, Bob Trulaske gave him a new mission to go into the foodservice industry with the idea of making refrigerators and freezers for restaurant and hotel kitchens.
 “There was a ton of competition at the time and the last thing the foodservice world needed was another refrigerator,” says Trulaske.